MethanePowered/MethaneKit/Modules/Common/Instrumentation/README.md

 ## Scope Timer primitive

-[ScopeTimer](ScopeTimer.h) is a code primitive for low-overhead time measurement of some particular code scope by adding macro-definitions to functions or other code scopes.
+[ScopeTimer](ScopeTimer.h) is a code primitive for low-overhead time measurement of functions or other code scopes by simply adding single line macro-definitions as shows example below.
 This instrumentation is enabled with `METHANE_SCOPE_TIMERS_ENABLED:BOOL=ON` build option.

 ```cpp